 Bridge could impact nearby wind tunnel

 According to its official comments, the U.S. Air Force is also concerned about impacts of the Charleston Road bridge, but not to wildlife.

-The Air Force operates the world's largest wind tunnel nearby for testing full scale airplane aerodynamics, and wants assurance that no disruptive turbulence from any structure within a certain range of the tunnel's large mouth, which inhales fresh Bay air from across the wetlands.
+The Air Force operate the world's largest wind tunnel nearby for testing full scale airplane aerodynamics, and wants assurance that winds won't suffer disruptive turbulence from any structure within a certain range of the tunnel's large mouth, which inhales fresh Bay air from across the wetlands.

 "Highly turbulent atmospheric winds can increase the test section turbulence intensity to unacceptable levels," says a 1987 memo about the wind tunnel from NASA official Jim Ross.
 "Atmospheric turbulence is much larger when the wind blows over buildings than over open fields."
 He adds that the effect was found by researchers who created a 1/15 scale model of the wind tunnel.